Frequently Asked Questions

 The value of the DistantEmergency app is that each time it opens, all contacts’ addresses will have been recently re-validated with the databases to ensure relevant data has not changed.
 If relevant data has changed in the DistantEmergency database, it is updated in that contact’s details automatically and the user is notified of the change in a popup notification.
 This also mitigates the risk of a user saving a contact incorrectly.

-Emergency calls for saved contacts will still work as normal.
-It is extremely unlikely either database will be inaccessible, since both are hosted by an organization with many datasets, many of whose customers are other public safety agencies.
-However, in the unlikely event, DistantEmergency will not be able to search for emergency dispatch data for a new address entered in the search field.
-It also will not be able to validate whether contacts’ designated emergency dispatch data has changed in the database.
+Emergency calls for saved contacts will still work as normal since those do not rely on connection to the DistantEmergency database.
+It is extremely unlikely the database will be inaccessible, since it is hosted by an organization with many datasets, many of whose customers are other public safety agencies.
+However, in the unlikely event, DistantEmergency will not be able to search for emergency dispatch data, such as for a new address entered in the search field.
+The DistantEmergency app will not be able to validate whether contacts’ designated emergency dispatch data has changed since last update in the database.
 However, emergency calls for saved contacts will still work as normal.
 Contacts’ data is saved local to the phone and will be unaffected.
 Emergency calls are not dependent on any external connections; only phone reception.

 Please email info@distantemergency.com.